 Commission Consideration Following Hearing by Master

-Following the hearing on the formal complaint, the master files a report with the Commission.
-The report includes a statement of the proceedings and the master’s findings of fact and conclusions of law with respect to the issues presented by the formal complaint and the judge’s answer.
+Following the hearing on the complaint, the master files a report with the Commission.
+The report includes a statement of the proceedings and the master’s findings of fact and conclusions of law with respect to the issues presented by the complaint and the judge’s answer.

 Disposition of Cases After Hearing